 At Destify we proudly support equal rights for the LGBT community and often book same-sex symbolic ceremonies for our clients across the Caribbean.
 We’ve covered the topic extensively in a past blog post, which highlighted the friendliness of Mexico for same-sex couples, the changing attitudes of the Dominican Republic and Jamaica, and lightly touched on other islands.
 Although symbolic ceremonies are still reserved for private property in the Dominican Republic, Mexico continues to be the perfect destination for same-sex couples looking to wed in a tropical paradise.
 In this post, we’re going to cover the continuing trend of island-nations changing in favor of LGBT positivity and feature some further destinations ideal for same-sex ceremonies and same-sex friendly vacations.

 There are many reasons why Puerto Vallarta is considered the gay capital of Mexico.
 In fact, Puerto Vallarta has received the Gay Travel Approved distinction by GayTravel.com, and the destination proves to be welcoming across a wide range of areas and tourist hubs in the region.
 Take world-famous “Old Town” as an example, considered a gay neighbored since the 80’s.
+It’s also an ideal location for gay weddings.
 There you will find a retired community of Canadians and Americans, along with locals, who own LGBT-friendly businesses.
 There’s an array of attractions from bars and restaurants, to nightclubs and hotels.